Open. Inspect. Ship.

 Script editor

 CodeMirror 6 with live source indication.
-Apply config without losing artboard state.
+Apply configuration without losing artboard state; standalone exports preserve and execute it.

 Renderer + runtime